What the heck is an AR-15 dissipator?

 - A shorter barrel allows better maneuverability and weight savings

 - A longer sight radius allows for better accuracy

-Original designs were created simply by cutting down existing 20″ rifles down to 16″.
+Original designs were created simply by cutting down existing 20-inch rifles down to 16-inch.
 However, this led to reliability issues due to changes in the overall timing of the rifle.

-Bushmaster came out with the first civilian AR-15’s actually called the Dissipator which had shaved-down gas blocks at the normal carbine length and then a “dummy” A2 sight block up in front at the rifle position.
-They are still available and now dressed up to meet current trends of Magpul MOE furniture.
+Bushmaster came out with the first civilian AR-15 actually called the Dissipator which had shaved-down gas blocks at the normal carbine length and then a “dummy” A2 sight block up in front at the rifle position.

 PSA also offers their mock version of the dissipator with a mid-length gas system.